hbrackney/StatsApp/README.md

 To end the website run and to regain typing ability in command line or terminal press `Crtl + C`.

 ## Changelog
+11-11-2024 (HB): Added Distribution Page with tests for the dash apps and plots <br/>
-06-11-24 (SS): Added example python script to z-test page and updated about page. <br>
+06-11-24 (SS): Added example python script to z-test page and updated about page. <br/>

 ### Version 0
 This version is an initial build to test basic functions and usablity. </br>